honguyenvantan/cv/_posts/2019-05-20-welcome-to-my-blog.md

 ---
 Nice to comeback to write some interesting things about my life.
 Not only for saving my memories, but I also used this one for training my writing ability.
 I quite noob in writing in both English and Vietnamse :), but I will try my best to keep going to writing at least 3 times a week.

+Because it haves errors in font type when I write Vietnamse word, so I will try to restrist to write in Vietnamse.

 This below content will show me how to use this theme from Pubhina in an effective way:

 - You’ll find this post in your `_posts` directory.